 It makes sense to write and send a sympathy card as soon as you’ve heard the news of somebody’s passing.
-However, if you need time to process the loss or put your feelings into words, you should feel comfortable waiting a short while to get your ducks in a row.
+However, if you need time to process the loss or put your feelings into words, you should feel comfortable waiting a short while to get your thoughts figured out.
 Your kind words will be meaningful even a few weeks or months after a loss.

 Choosing a sympathy card

 Many greeting card retailers sell beautiful cards containing sentiments or quotations that may resonate with you.
-You should feel free to pick one of these, as the words contained in them may express your feelings better than you know how to at the time.
+When you cannot find the right things to say sometimes the words contained within may express your feelings better than you know how to at the time.
 But even a blank card containing your own words can be a perfect gesture.
-If you’re on the hunt for a good sympathy card, try these resources:
+If you’re on the search for a sympathy card, try these resources:

 How to address a sympathy card